onzfonz/comp227/src/content/2/en/part2c.md

 ### The browser as a runtime environment

-Our first task is fetching the already existing notes to our React application from the address <http://localhost:3001/notes>.
+Our first task is fetching the already existing tasks to our React application from the address <http://localhost:3001/tasks>.

 In the part0 [example project](/part0/fundamentals_of_web_apps#running-application-logic-on-the-browser),
 we already learned a way to fetch data from a server using JavaScript.